csmoilis/Finantial_records_analysis/README.md

 4. 03_create_knowleadge_graph.ipynb: Network Construction
 Uses the structured JSON data to build a knowledge graph.

+5. 04_graph_analysis.pynb
+This file show the results from 03 in a notebook format to see plots and centrality measuares.

 This graph maps the bipartite relationships between Companies and the Technologies they mention, forming the basis for the network analysis.

 ## Key Findings